AbhishekPragada/Results_WebApp/README.md

-# IIIT_Result_Website
+# IIIT Naya Raipur Results Website

-A website which retrieves results for all semesters along with CGPA.
+> A website which retrieves results for all semesters along with CGPA.
 Exclusively made for  IIIT-NR students.